 - Serving Lifelong learners – the rise of the part-time MBA

-- MOOCS and networked campuses for resource constrained or rural universities
+- MOOCs and networked campuses for resource-constrained or rural universities

 1) Massive Collaborative Open Online Learning

-Coursera with over 100 universities from all over the world, Udemy with 16.000+ online courses, Udacity, iversity.org, Khan academy, OpenUniversity, Futurelearn and edX –they all show the way in that they go out to the learners, wherever they are instead of requiring them to come to a physical place.
+Coursera with over 100 universities from all over the world, Udemy with 16.000+ online courses, Udacity, iversity.org, Khan Academy, OpenUniversity, Futurelearn and edX –they all show the way in that they go out to the learners, wherever they are instead of requiring them to come to a physical place.

-This is not only a US or UK phenomenon; Lecturio.de in Germany – where I live – offers flat-rates for medicinal or law students bundling several courses that lead to degrees and/or credit points at accredited universities and colleges. iversity.org, based in Berlin, startet offering high-level MOOCs with international educators and 10.000 students enrolling in courses that don’t even offer credits.
+This is not only a US or UK phenomenon; Lecturio.de in Germany – where I live – offers flat-rates for medicinal or law students bundling several courses that lead to degrees and/or credit points at accredited universities and colleges. iversity.org, based in Berlin, started offering high-level MOOCs with international educators and 10.000 students enrolling in courses that don’t even offer credits.
 Spain is in the lead of MOOC providers in Europe (although I don’t know why – do you?).
 There is a growing number and a need for next generation MOOCs.

-By next generation MOOC I refer to a next generation of online learning, incorporating the impact power of xMOOCs with the connectivist and constructivist didactical design of cMOOCs with recent research in neurosciences on learning processes – combining it with all the empirical experiences we and other early adopters have had with this kind of learning.
+By next generation MOOC I refer to the next generation of online learning, incorporating the impact power of xMOOCs with the connectivist and constructivist didactical design of cMOOCs with recent research in neurosciences on learning processes – combining it with all the empirical experiences we and other early adopters have had with this kind of learning.